noforn/sdk-framework/README.md

 - `/pwn/scan_results.txt`: Full scan results
 - `/pwn/commands_ran.txt`: List of executed commands
 - `/pwn/command_outputs.txt`: Command outputs and findings
+This can easily be customized in 'run-example.py'.

 ## Security Notice

-This tool is intended for authorized security testing only.
+This concept is intended for authorized security testing only.
 Always ensure you have proper permission to test any systems.
-The framework includes safety measures like:
+The framework includes limited safety measures.
+Deploy at your own risk within isolated enviorments.